kylebebak/sublime_normalize_line_length/README.md

 # NormalizeLineLength
-A cross-language [Sublime Text](http://www.sublimetext.com/) plugin for sorting items in a list.
-Handles lists without opening and closing list delimiters, and lists with trailing commas.
-Preserves lists' quote style (single vs. double).
+A [Sublime Text](http://www.sublimetext.com/) plugin for grabbing multiple lines of text and normalizing the line length.
+Splits lines only on spaces.
+Preserves leading spaces.
+Particularly handy for comments and docstrings.

 - [Demo](#demo)
 - [Installation](#installation)